CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Adding-and-Updating-Packages.md

 {{%/notice%}}

-Installing packages outside of the Cumulus Linux repository requires the use of `suod -E apt-get`; however, depending on the package, you can use `easy-install` and other commands.
+Installing packages outside of the Cumulus Linux repository requires the use of `sudo -E apt-get`; however, depending on the package, you can use `easy-install` and other commands.

 To install a new package, complete the following steps: